CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 THIS IS UNDER CONSTRUCTION

 # How to process password-protected packages
-Source data of a resource as well as its VRT version can be offered in the download service of Kielipankki [http://www.kielipankki.fi/download](http://www.kielipankki.fi/download "http://www.kielipankki.fi/download").
+The source data of a resource as well as its VRT version are made available in the download service of Kielipankki [http://www.kielipankki.fi/download](http://www.kielipankki.fi/download "http://www.kielipankki.fi/download").
-Add link to howto_download_package.md
+For further instructions on how to prepare data for being published in the download service, see [how to create a download package](howto_download_package.md).

 General principles: